Ticketing Guide

 *Optional seats and ancillaries can be added during either booking or ticketing, or in a separate workbench session, per the support noted in the Seats and Ancillaries guides.

-Ticketing Commit Response Layout Diagram
+Workbench Commit Response Layout Diagram

-Optional Actions at Ticketing Commit
+Optional Actions at Ticketing Workbench Commit

 Accept Involuntary Schedule Change